 Todd Murphy, 2014.

-Christopher French set up an experiment in which he created a room and filled it with magnetic signals (fed by an audio source) and ultrasound.
+Christopher French created a room for his experiment and filled it with magnetic signals (fed by an audio source) and ultrasound.
 He wanted to see if subjects and controls had the same response to these stimuli, which have been implicated in paranormal experiences, including ghosts and poltergeist.
 French did not succeed in creating a synthetic “haunted room”.
 His paper has been touted as a refutation of Persinger’s work with magnetic stimulation, but French assumed that getting his stimuli right would be easy.
-Its not.
+It’s not.
 Rendering the signals correctly is a specialized job in an area where French (et al.) had no experience.

-Here is one quote from French (at al.’s) paper:
+Here is one quote from French (et al.’s) paper:

 The Shakti and Shiva signals use a much higher sample rate, and French used a method of rendering the signals I used in their first draft, which Persinger and Koren did not accept (the third draft was the first they accepted).
-The signals in use at present represent the eighteenth (18th) draft.
-I will not burden the reader with the history of the development of these signals.
+The signals used now represent the eighteenth (18th) draft.
+I won’t burden the reader with the history of the development of these signals.
 I will only say that French made assumptions about rendering Persinger’s signals that aren’t supported in my experience.
 Going from a graph to an audio signal isn’t enough.
 His signals never had any chance of success.
 Rendering the signals isn’t a job for the inexperienced.
 Simple audio editors aren’t enough.
 In fact, doing it requires several proprietary softwares.
 French didn’t mention which type of sound card his computer used, and many of them just don’t have the low frequency response these signals require.